Nerando Johnson

 Read the F*&K!ng ReadMe - How to Interpret A Repo's Instructional Manual

-"I never got how this worked" ~ is a common talk heard by all developers at one time or another, the other one is - " this is black magic".
-This talk aims to point out the importance of reading the documentation attached to a repo of work.
+This talk aims to highlight the importance of reading the documentation attached to a work repo.
 This talk is the other side to Write F*&K!ng ReadMe.
-It highlights how to demystify's one's code once it's created as a repo, using the instructional manual AKA the ReadMe.
+It highlights how to demystify one's code once created as a repo, using the instructional manual AKA the ReadMe.

-This talk aims to help developers to understand :
+It aims to help developers to understand :

-- finding out about open-sourced contributions etc
+- finding out about open-sourced contributions etc.

 - provide actionable steps for all of the above.